-Operating pool investments - The Foundation's operating pool investments is an investment in a short-term investment grade bond fund with underlying credit quality primarily rated Aaa to Baa and is classified as Level 1.
+Operating pool investments - The Foundation's operating pool investments is an investment in an investment grade bond fund with underlying credit quality primarily rated Aaa to BBB and is classified as Level 1.

 Marketable securities - The fair value of marketable securities reflects market closing prices reported from publicly traded exchanges and are recorded in Level 1.